 Made in exactly the same way as grass clippings tea, but with organic compost.
 This gives a much richer tea with a variety of nutrients, perfect for any plant.

-So spend a little time setting aside some egg shells and coffee grounds, or drop by the drugstore for some Epsom salts.
+So spend a little time setting aside some egg shells and coffee grounds, or drop by the drugstore for some Epsom salts and make your own organic garden fertilizer.
 You will be saving yourself some cash, and creating a healthier environment for your plants, and the planet!

-If you enjoyed our post on top organic garden fertilizers you can make, we think you will also love How to Make Safe Homemade Weed Killer and DIY Rain Chain Projects!
-And don’t forget to pin these recipes for later!
+If you enjoyed our post on best organic garden fertilizers, we think you will also love How to Make Safe Homemade Weed Killer and DIY Rain Chain Projects!
+And don’t forget to pin these post for later!